Our ingredient list is clean: we bake breads and biscuits we want to serve our own families

 The enzyme amylase is added to dough to help break down complex starches in flour, into simple sugars to provide food for yeast.
 As the yeast grows, it releases carbon dioxide causing the bread to rise.
 Amylase naturally occurs in flour but often needs an additional boost to increase the speed of fermentation.

-Other enzymes added to our bread include protease, xylanase, and lipase.
+Other enzymes added to our bread include protease and xylanase.
 They mostly function to improve the dough strength, bread volume and softness of texture.

-Our team has a few other ingredient updates in the works, which we’ll tell you about soon.
+Our team has a few other ingredient updates in the works.
+We’ll tell you about them soon…